padarom/thunderstorm/readme.md

-## Padaroms Update Server
+# Thunderstorm
-This is a simple package update server for WoltLab Community Framework packages written in PHP.
+Thunderstorm is a simple package update server for the WoltLab Community Framework written in PHP.
+It provides full compability with WCFs package system and a easy to use frontend to administrate and even edit packages.
+A production demo can be found at http://thunderstorm.padarom.io.

 ### Server Requirements
 This server is based on [Laravel Lumen](https://lumen.laravel.com/), and as such shares the same requirements.